 Volume purchasing programs may make it easier to buy a vendor’s offerings—but they also make it easier to overspend.
 IBM’s Passport Advantage program is no exception.
 NPI estimates a large percentage of enterprise customers overpay on IBM Passport Advantage purchases and renewals.
 Here are four ways to avoid that outcome.

 Compared to other legacy IT mega-vendors, IBM’s evolution over the last decade has been less cohesive.
 The company has made more than 80 acquisitions across various IT subsectors since 2010, and has always had a broad product and service portfolio.
-The restructuring of IBM (both in 2014 and the pending spin-off of its IT services business) has done little to abate concerns that the business still seems fragmented to many – a dynamic felt acutely by those responsible for sourcing IBM’s offerings and keeping spend with the vendor in check.
+The restructuring of IBM (both in 2014 and the more recent spin-off of its IT services business) has done little to abate concerns that the business still seems fragmented to many – a dynamic felt acutely by those responsible for sourcing IBM’s offerings and keeping spend with the vendor in check.

 One way that IBM makes it easier for its customers to procure solutions and services is through its IBM Passport Advantage program.
 A relationship-based program for larger and multi-site enterprises, Passport Advantage uses a common set of agreements, processes and tools to facilitate the buying and renewing of certain IBM offerings.
 Eligible products available under the Agreements include software licenses (one-time charge and fixed term), software subscriptions and support, and IBM’s appliances and SaaS offerings.